 Damaged street furniture

-To report damaged street furniture e.g. 'postboxes', 'benches' or 'bollards', you need to register or log in to My Account and then select ‘Add a Report’, select the location of the problem and then select the correct category from the drop down menu.
+If you report damaged street furniture e.g. 'postboxes', 'benches' or 'bollards', using My Account, you'll be able to view the progress of your report.
+Select the location of the problem and then select the correct category from the drop-down menu:

 What happens once I have submitted the report?